tremho/odp-documentation/bookshelf/Shelf 1 Getting Started/uefi/src/setting_up_for_patina.md

 Patina is based upon the foundations of UEFI, and as such, much of the tooling used to build boot firmware continues to leverage the existing proven tools from Tianocore, such as the `stuart_build` set of commands, and many other parts familiar within the EDK II framework.

+The primary tooling repository -- containing the Rust ODP Patina component -- is [Patina](https://github.com/OpenDevicePartnership/patina).
+Conceptual and Best Practices documentation for Patina can be found as part of the [Patina Repository Documentation}(https://sturdy-adventure-nv32gqw.pages.github.io/driver/interface.html).
+This content can also be generated locally as an `mdbook` from the Patina repository source.

+However, when targeting a build, the artifacts of the Patina repository are generally used by inclusion and reference.
+For example, to build as we will be doing in these instructions for the QEMU emulator, there is the [patina-qemu](https://github.com/OpenDevicePartnership/patina-qemu) repository.

 The steps to setting up the tooling can be found documented in the Readme of the [patina-qemu](https://github.com/OpenDevicePartnership/patina-qemu) repository, but what is not immediately clear from that discussion is the role that different repositories play.
 This is a bit of a marathon, so we'll walk through it here.

 ### The repositories involved